-the athlete must provide a written and signed declaration, in a form satisfactory to the Medical Manager, that her gender identity is female;
+the athlete must provide a written and signed declaration, in a form satisfactory to the Medical Manager, that her gender identity is a woman;

 the athlete must not have experienced any part of male puberty beyond Tanner Stage 2;

 the athlete must demonstrate that the concentration of testosterone in her serum has been less than 2.5 nmol/L continuously for a period of at least twelve (12) months prior to the first Event they wish to compete in.
-The athlete must send the relevant medical certificates to the Medical Manager at least six (6) weeks in advance of the first Event in which she wishes to participate in the Female category or as a Female in the Mixed category; and
+The athlete must send the relevant medical certificates to the Medical Manager at least six (6) weeks in advance of the first Event in which she wishes to participate in the Women’s category or as a woman in the Mixed category; and

 the athlete must continue to maintain the concentration of testosterone in their serum below

-2.5 nmol/L at all times (i.e. whether they are in competition or out of competition) for so long as they wish to retain eligibility to compete in the Female category at Events and/or have recognised sailing performance in the Female classification.
+2.5 nmol/L at all times (i.e. whether they are in competition or out of competition) for so long as they wish to retain eligibility to compete in the Women’s category at Events and/or have recognised sailing performance in the Women’s classification.

-(together the “Transgender Female Eligibility Conditions”).
+(together the “Transgender Women’s Eligibility Conditions”).

-If the Medical Manager is satisfied that the Transgender Female Eligibility Conditions have been met, then the Medical Manager will provide authorisation to enter the Event.
+If the Medical Manager is satisfied that the Transgender Women’s Eligibility Conditions have been met, then the Medical Manager will provide authorisation to enter the Event.

-If the Medical Manager is not satisfied that the Transgender Female Eligibility Conditions have been satisfied, then they will notify the athlete accordingly.
+If the Medical Manager is not satisfied that the Transgender Women’s Eligibility Conditions have been satisfied, then they will notify the athlete accordingly.

 Any athlete who has not been granted authorisation in accordance with Clause 5.5 may apply to the Expert Panel for assessment.

-Upon receipt of an application under Clause 5.7 the Expert Panel will fully review all the information presented to the Medical Manager and any new information which the athlete wishes to present and determine if the Transgender Female Eligibility Conditions have been satisfied.
+Upon receipt of an application under Clause 5.7 the Expert Panel will fully review all the information presented to the Medical Manager and any new information which the athlete wishes to present and determine if the Transgender Women’s Eligibility Conditions have been satisfied.
 The Expert Panel may, at their discretion, request further information from the athlete which must be provided by the athlete or the Medical Manager on behalf of the athlete, as soon as possible.

 Subject to Regulation 35.9 the decision of the Expert Panel will be final and binding.

-Any person or entity (including, without limitation, any other athlete, official, Class or MNA) that provides information to the Medical Manager and/or Expert Panel for consideration under this Transgender Policy is under a strict obligation:
+Any person or entity (including, without limitation, any other athlete, official, Class or MNA) that provides information to the Medical Manager and/or Expert Panel for consideration under this Policy is under a strict obligation:

 to ensure that the information is accurate and complete; and